-Children in our Sixes and Sevens program are divided into Homegroups.
+Children in our Sixes and Sevens programs are divided into Homegroups.
 Sixes are going into First Grade in the Fall, Sevens are entering Second Grade in the Fall.
-The camp day for Sixes and Sevens is 9:00am-4:00pm Monday through Friday.
+The camp day for Six and Sevens is 9:00am-4:00pm Monday through Friday.
 Registration is by two-week sessions.

-The camp program for children in the Sixes and Sevens includes organized activities and outdoor play in their Homegroups, Choice Classes which they select according to their interests, and weekly field trips.
+The camp program for children in the Six and Sevens includes organized activities and outdoor play in their Homegroups, Choice Classes which they select according to their interests, and weekly field trips.

-Homegroup room doors open at 8:50am.
-Activities are set up throughout the room in order to engage children in the beginning of the camp day.
-Parents and caregivers are welcome to stay in the room until morning meeting begins at about 9:10am.
+Homegroup room doors open at 9:00am.
+Activities are set up throughout the room in order to engage children at the beginning of the camp day.

 Since children in Little Red Summer Camp come from many different schools, morning meeting is an important time for campers to get to know each other and to establish a safe sense of community in the Homegroup.
 The meeting may include a song or game, time to discuss what will be happening during the day, and time for campers to share their thoughts and ideas.

 Activities on the schedule such as Arts and Crafts or Outdoor Play take place with the Homegroup.
 We use the Downing Street Park, our rubberized rooftop play area, and Houston Ballfield for outdoor activities.
 Groups may occasionally use the sprinklers, so we ask that campers keep a change of clothes and a swimming suit at camp.
 Note that the actual days for particular Homegroup activities may vary from Homegroup to Homegroup.

 Lunch for Six/Sevens is provided Monday-Thursday, and served in our cafeteria.
 All ages have a snack of pretzels, cheese, fruit, water, and juice throughout the day.
 Campers bring a packed lunch for field trips on Fridays.